 Measure speed

-If you want to make a website faster, you first have to measure how fast/slow it is before optimization.
+If you want to make a website faster, you first have to measure how fast/slow it is before optimisation.
 The pure loading time is important, but not necessarily decisive.
-Some websites simply have large "assets" (e.g. images and video) that visitors want to see or download.
-Faster is always better, but it also depends on the visitor's expectations.
+Some websites simply have large “assets” (e.g. images and video) that visitors want to see or download.
+Faster is always better, but it also depends on the visitor’s expectations.
 For example, apple.com has notoriously poor performance values:

 This is not exactly ideal.
 However, there are good reasons for this.
-Apple attaches great importance to displaying its own products in the highest possible quality and therefore uses extremely large images without optimizing them, as this guide for WordPress shows.
+Apple attaches great importance to displaying its own products in the highest possible quality and therefore uses extremely large images without optimising them, as this guide for WordPress shows.
 Apple visitors accept this and are happy to wait a little longer for the page to load.

 The “Largest Contentful Paint” (LCP) reflects the loading time of the remaining elements from the main content.
 If you can stay under 3 seconds here, you’re already doing pretty well.
 However, large product images and similar assets can also push this value up significantly, which is completely okay depending on the purpose.